ungaro/aleo-workshop/unit-1/4-create-and-test-your-token.md

 ```
     // The `transfer` function sends the specified number of tokens
     // to the receiver from the provided token record.
+    transition transfer(token: Token, to: address, amount: u64) -> (Token, Token) {
+        // Checks the given token record has sufficient balance.
+        // This `sub` operation is safe, and the proof will fail
+        // if an overflow occurs.
+        // `difference` holds the change amount to be returned to sender.
+        let difference: u64 = token.amount - amount;

+        // Produce a token record with the change amount for the sender.
+        let remaining: Token = Token {
+            owner: token.owner,
+            amount: difference,
+        };

+        // Produce a token record for the specified receiver.
+        let transferred: Token = Token {
+            owner: to,
+            amount: amount,
+        };

+        // Output the sender's change record and the receiver's record.
+        return (remaining, transferred);
+    }
 ```

 #### [TASK] (B) Define balance_of function